-Click here if you want to see exemples of cool finance reports.
+Click here if you want to see examples of cool finance reports.

-But what about the others ?
+But what about the others?
 To make a simple financial reporting you have to place yourself in the head of a 5 years old.
-So everyone in the company can understand and use financial report in their work.
-This precious information should empower people not make them confused.
+So everyone in the company can understand and use the financial report in their work.
+This precious information should empower people not to make them confused.